Fleckism/SecurityPlus/SecurityPlus/14A Indicators of Application Attacks.md

 # ##

 LESSON INTRODUCTION
+#Indicators

-Automation strategies for resiliency, disaster recovery, and incident response put **development (programming and scripting)** at the heart of secure network administration and operations (DevSecOps).
+Automation strategies for resiliency, disaster recovery, and incident response put **development (programming and scripting)** at the heart of secure network administration and operations #Ops (DevSecOps).
 As well as automating operations, more companies are having to maintain bespoke code in customer-facing software, such as web applications.
 Consequently, secure application development is a competency that will only grow in importance over the course of your career.

 ##